NLnetLabs/rpki-doc/source/krill/registering-with-a-parent.rst

 will be an RIR or NIR, but as mentioned in the :ref:`introduction<doc_krill>` it could also be a parent within your business.

+Krill supports two communication modes:

+1. embedded, meaning the both the parent and child CA live in the same Krill
+2. remote, meaning that the official RFC protocol is used

-To register with an RPKI parent you need to exchange :rfc:`8183` XML files with the parent via their :ref:`web portal<member_portals>` or API.
+To register with an RPKI remote parent you need to exchange :rfc:`8183` XML files with the parent via their :ref:`web portal<member_portals>` or API.

 .. uml::